-The most effective tool for retrieving a book in medieval times was to give it a number and placing it in the correct sequential order on the shelf.
+The most effective tool for retrieving a book in medieval times was to give it a number and place it in the correct sequential order on the shelf.
 It is still common practice in modern libraries, for good reason: as long as the shelver puts the object back in the right spot, you will be able to find it again quickly.
 Such book numbers—shelfmarks—come in various forms.
 The more books a library owned, the more complex the shelfmarks had to become.
-The most simple type merely stated that the book in question was the “twelfth volume” in the cupboard (image above).
+The most simple type merely stated that the book in question was the “twelfth volume” in the cupboard.

-Similarly, in small collections books were marked with single letters.
-In Bethlehem Priory near Brussels each item in the small library of Middle Dutch (i.e. non-Latin) books was given a letter, which was placed on an empty page in front of the manuscript together with a short title.
-The first volume in this mini library was a late-fourteenth-century copy of works by the mystic Hadewijch (above), and on the flyleaf we can still faintly read “Visiones haywigis.
+Similarly, in small collections, books were marked with single letters.
+In Bethlehem Priory near Brussels, each item in the small library of Middle Dutch (i.e., non-Latin) books was given a letter, which was placed on an empty page in front of the manuscript together with a short title.
+The first volume in this mini library was a late-fourteenth-century copy of works by the mystic Hadewijch, and on the flyleaf we can still faintly read “Visiones haywigis.
 A,” showing it was the first book on the shelf.

 Larger libraries—exceeding 26 books—needed a more sophisticated shelfmark system.
 A particularly clever one is found in manuscripts that were placed on lecterns, like those used in chained libraries.
 The shelfmarks had two components: a letter that pointed to the appropriate lectern, and a number that indicated the book’s position on the shelf.
 Because manuscripts were placed on both sides of the lectern, color was added to distinguish between the sides: red numbers referred to books placed on the right side, black ones to those on the left.

 Having a location tag is only useful, of course, if there is a searchable database from which the book’s location may be retrieved.
 How would you otherwise get to Lucan’s Pharsalia in the library, or even know it is present there?
 The library catalogue is such a database.
-Up to 1200 the contents list of a monastic library was usually merely an inventory: it marked the presence of a book, but not its location.
+Up to 1200, the contents list of a monastic library was usually merely an inventory: it marked the presence of a book, but not its location.
 The later Middle Ages saw a surge of real catalogues, listing books and their location.
-Some of these catalogues were written out in books (as we will see in a moment), while others were pasted to the wall in the library.
+Some of these catalogues were written out in books, while others were pasted to the wall in the library.

-A particularly big wall catalogue survives from Lopsen Abbey near Leiden: it originally measured 800×590 mm (above).
-The books in this list are numbered sequentially (1, 2, 3, etc.) within categories such as “books read during the meals” (libri refectoriales” ) and “books for personal, spiritual development (libri devoti et utiles).
+A particularly big wall catalogue survives from Lopsen Abbey near Leiden: it originally measured 800 x 590 mm.
+The books in this list are numbered sequentially (1, 2, 3, etc.) within categories such as “books read during the meals” (libri refectoriales) and “books for personal, spiritual development” (libri devoti et utiles).
 However, there is no clear indication as to where the object may be found (the same in this wall catalogue).
 Readers had to wander through the library to find the right section and then start counting to find the book they were looking for.
 Not very efficient.

 By contrast, other late-medieval catalogues are very clear about the location of a book.
 Catalogues survive from several monastic libraries in the Forest of Soignes (just outside of Brussels) that actually refer to the sophisticated type of shelfmark seen in the Leiden University Library example above.
 The ones from Zevenborren Priory (now Brussels, Koninklijke Bibliotheek, MSS II 1038 and 7602, both early 16th century) refer to books on both the “black side” and the “red side” of the lectern.